-UNESCO emerging from crisis?
+UNESCO appears to be emerging from crisis

-PARIS, May 26.-UNESCO appears to be emerging from three years of crisis in which it lost the United States, Britain and Singapore-and 30 percent of its budget rather like a convalescent on the road to recovery, reports AFP.
+PARIS, May 26: UNESCO appears to be emerging from three years of crisis, in which it lost the United States, Britain and Singapore - and 30 per cent of its budget - rather like a convalescent on the road to recovery, reports AFP.

-Despite charges that it is excessively political and badly run, its 50-member Executive Council here last week survived with withdrawal threats by other nations at least for now agreed that Britain become an observer and trimmed its spending targets by 17 million dollars out of 307 millions.
+Despite charges that it is excessively political and badly run, its 50-member executive council here last week survived withdrawal threats by other nations, at least for now, agreed that Britain become an observer, and trimmed its spending targets by 17 million dollars out of 307 millions.

-A majority of delegates despite obvious tension and sometimes sharp exchanges found the session "smooth" and "very positive".
+A majority of delegates, despite obvious tension and sometimes sharp exchanges, found the session "smooth" and "very positive".

-The issue of a successor to Director General Amadou M'Bow of Senegal, whose dole has been widely criticised, was discussed on the sidelines.
+The issue of a successor to Director General Amadou Matar Mbow of Senegal, whose role has been widely criticised, was discussed on the sidelines.